phalcon/documentation/docs/application-micro.md

 ```
 In the above example, the handler returns an array of data.
 The `after` event calls `json_encode` on it, thus returning valid JSON.

-!!! info "NOTE"

-    You will need to do a bit more work here to set the necessary headers for JSON.
+> **NOTE**: You will need to do a bit more work here to set the necessary headers for JSON.
 An alternative to the above code would be to use the Response object and `setJsonContent`
+{: .alert .alert-info }

 **finish**